 The Rockhampton Ring Road would see the Bruce Highway bypass Rockhampton, passing to the west of the town centre and Rockhampton Airport, on the Western Road Corridor.

-The Western Road Corridor is a 22-kilometre deviation of the Bruce Highway from Burnett Highway intersection south of Rockhamption to north of Glenlee.
-The bypass is envisioned to include a new crossing of the Fitzroy River and will utilise two kilometres of the Capricorn Highway, in the process of being duplicated through the Capricorn Highway Duplication (Rockhampton to Gracemere) project.
+The Western Road Corridor is a 22-kilometre deviation of the Bruce Highway from the Burnett Highway intersection south of Rockhamption to north of Glenlee.
+The bypass is envisioned to include a new crossing of the Fitzroy River and will utilise two kilometres of the Capricorn Highway, which is being duplicated separately through the Capricorn Highway Duplication (Rockhampton to Gracemere) project.

 |Nov 2018||Project Announcement|

 |Dec 2021||EOIs Close|